 The original group of rehearsed singers met along with other interested voices, and formed the Axminster and District Choral Society, appointing the Rev Barrie Swift as president and John Banner, a local dentist as chairman.
 Shortly after the society’s formation John Baldwin, the newly appointed organist at the Minster, was succeeded by Roger Stalman as MD, who took the society forward, and firmly established its roots.
 Roger Stalman, after some years as MD retired and became ADCS’s President.
 Malcolm Matthews became the next MD.
 Leslie Baker took over in the Autumn of 2001 and ran both Axminster and Seaton Choirs, retiring in the Spring of 2004.
 During his term of office, Leslie Baker conducted several well-known choral works including a very memorable, St. John Passion, with the combined choirs of Axminster and Seaton, singing the Evangelist himself from the "podium” In the Spring of 2004, Dr Francis Burroughes Took over from Leslie Baker as MD.
 Two performances of significance come to mind, both, under Dr Francis Burroughes Music Directorship.
 The first was Haydn's "The Creation" in April 2005 when ADCS gave a very spirited performance, much helped by professional soloists, one of whom, tenor Hugh Hetherington, a lay clerk from Salisbury Cathedral, stood in at the last moment.
 To quote from the Midweek Herald's account, " He added to the drama with an operatic style as Archangel Uriel".
 There was much laughter.
 In November of the same year, the society, needed to augment their coffers and decided to perform “The Messiah” twice, once in the usual Saturday evening slot and then again on the following Sunday afternoon.
 The Saturday performance was excellent, but by the time of the Sunday performance, signs of fatigue crept in.
 However, the large income it engendered significantly swelled the societies funds.
 Dr Francis Burroughes had quite an effect on the Choral Society when he mobilised the society into recruiting new members.
 He also "bullied" us into pushing up ticket sales, which laid a good financial foundation for the notable success of the choir.
 He also included choral works little heard in the West Country, and stretched the choir, attempting difficult and exacting music seldom performed.

 On his retirement he was elected vice president.
-Our accompanist, Charles Slade, filled the vacant position and stretched the choir's ability even further and summed up the Society’s approach to music:
+Our accompanist, Charles Slade, filled the vacant position and stretched the choir's ability even further and summed up his approach to rehearsals and concerts:

 Don’t let the notes get in the way of the music: A good performance is much more than singing correct notes and correct rhythms;